 These are all high-end lights and for a reason.
 They allow significantly more control and customization.
 If you’re on a looser budget these can surely be employed.

-The top LED choice for a 75-planted tank
+The top LED lights for a 75-planted tank

 As a 75 gallon has about the same dimensions as the 55-gallon (or at least the ones that concern us) my recommendation will pretty much be the same as in the previous section: